Connections on trivial vector bundles over projective schemes: The differential Galois group

-\begin{cor} Let $X$ be a proper curve (smooth and integral, by assumption) over $K$ of genus $g\,\ge\,2$ and carrying a point $x_0\,\in\, X(K)$.
-Let $G$ be a semi-simple linear algebraic group.
-Then there exists a trivial vector bundle with a connection having differential Galois group $G$. \end{cor}
+\begin{cor} Let $X$ be a projective curve (smooth and integral, by assumption) over $K$ of genus $g$ and carrying a point $x_0\,\in\, X(K)$.
+Let $G$ be a connected algebraic group scheme with Lie algebra $\g g$. \begin{enumerate}[(1)]\item Let Then, there exists a trivial vector bundle with a connection having differential Galois group $G$ if $\mu\le g$. \item Suppose that $g\ge2$ and that $G$ is semi-simple.
+Then there exists a trivial vector bundle with a connection having differential Galois group $G$. \item[(2bis)] In the setting of the previous item, if $G$ is, in addition, split, then the connection can be written down explicitly.
+(For the definition of ``split'', see \cite[Definition 19.22, p.402]{milne17}.) \end{enumerate} \end{cor}